 Two charter members still sing with the choir: Sharon Struve and Gloria Taber.

 The 1969 concert was a gift to the community.
 There was no admission charge – a tradition which continues to this day.
-The chorus members pay dues, hold fundraisers, and even pay for the poinsettias on the stage.
+Chorus members pay dues, hold fundraisers, and even pay for the poinsettias on the stage.
 The audience assists by participating in a free-will offering.
 Additional funding is provided generously by:

 - Nebraska Arts Council